WKNO Daily

 The WKNO Daily newscast provides the latest headlines for Memphis and the Mid-South.

-Listen to newscasts from WKNO News each weekday morning during NPR's Morning Edition from 6:00 until to 9:00 AM.
+Listen to newscasts from WKNO News each weekday morning during NPR's Morning Edition from 6:00 to 9:00 AM.

 Stream live: